 - A vent that has several bends or elbows will collect more lint than a straight run.

 - A full size dryer has better flow than a compact or stackable dryer.

 - If you are using the dryer a lot, it will need to be cleaned more often.

-- Dryer vents that are 5 feet or less in length will not need to be cleaned as often as a dryer vent that has a length of 15 feet or more.
-The longer the vent, the more it will buildup with lint.
+- Dryer vents that are 5 feet or fewer in length will not need to be cleaned as often as a dryer vent that has a length of 15 feet or more.
+The longer the vent, the more it will build up with lint.

 I have the plastic tubing as a dryer vent.
 Is that okay?